Constellation Energy Corporation

 Human Capital Strategy

-• Skill Mix: The company emphasizes developing a highly skilled workforce, particularly for specialized technical and support roles in generation operations.
+- Skill Mix: The company focuses on attracting and developing a highly skilled workforce, particularly in Science, Technology, Engineering, and Mathematics (STEM) fields, recognizing the specialized knowledge required for generation operations.

 Environmental & Social Impact